bajamircea/bajamircea.github.io/_posts/2017-07-18-concepts-basics.markdown

 take two types, e.g. `T` and `U`, and the concept enforces that the types are the same.
 But here we just see one type: `bool`.
 Where is the other type?

-What happens is that if what follows `->` contains is a concept as above, then the compiler invents some fictional function with that as the argument type and checks if it can pass the expression as the argument for that invented function.
+When after `->` there is a concept, as `Same<bool>` above, then the compiler invents some fictional function with that as the argument type and checks if it can pass the expression as the argument for that invented function.

 {% highlight c++ linenos %}
 void fn(Same<bool> x); // invent